vbiweb/wc-order-view/README.md

 * Initial release.

 = 1.0.1 =
-* Issue #2 - Fixed Date created value displayed for each order
+* Fix - Fixed Date created value displayed for each order #2
-* Issue #3 - Fixed the total orders count shown in all orders page
+* Fix - Fixed the total orders count shown in all orders page #3

 = 1.1.0 =
 * Fix - Fixed cancelled orders not visible #5